 The difficulty and discrimination faced by the traveller community in England to obtain residential pitches for their mobile homes and so maintain their traveller way of life has been much documented with a fifth of traveller residents in England still living on illegal land.

-an Irish travellers community in a remote field in Essex that few would want to know about.
+What came to be known as the Battle of Basildon arose from the il/legality of one part of Dale Farm, an Irish travellers community in a remote field in Essex that few would want to know about.
 The offending part long existed unnoticed with unacknowledged support from the local council (Basildon Council).
 In 2010 it exploded into public consciousness as an unlawful intrusion into protected Green Belt land by Irish travellers.

 "It used to be a dirty scrapyard, but we cleaned it up"